-Two of those classes will be Sociological Theory and Principles of Sociology or Contemporary Social.
+Two of those classes will be Sociology in Practice and Sociological Theory.
 You'll work closely with your adviser to pick your other four courses.

 Get a better understanding of the rich diversity of the modern world in courses that focus on Contemporary Social Problems, Life- Span Development, Gender and Society and much more.